Alasdair mac Mhaighstir Alasdair: Jacobite officer and war poet

 Jacobite Standard of the 1745 Uprising.

 Jacobite songs penned by Alasdair such as: Òran Nuadh — "A New Song", Òran nam Fineachan Gaidhealach — "The Song of the Highland Clans" and Òran do'n Phrionnsa — "A Song to the Prince," emphasise the Jacobite cause and for the reforms promised by "The King over the Water."
 According to literary historian John MacKenzie, these poems were sent to Aeneas MacDonald, the brother of the Clanranald tacksman of Kinlochmoidart, who was a banker in Paris.
 Aeneas read the poems aloud to Prince Charles Edward Stuart in English translation and the poems played a major role in convincing the Prince to come to Scotland and to initiate the Jacobite Rising of 1745.
-Furthermore, as Charles MacDonald wrote during the early 1880s, the Jacobite war poems of Alasdair, "are sung at almost every fireside in the Jacobite districts to this day."
+Furthermore, as Charles MacDonald wrote during the 1880s, the Jacobite war poems of Alasdair, "are sung at almost every fireside in the Jacobite districts to this day."

 On 25 July 1745, the Prince arrived at Loch nan Uamh from Eriskay aboard the French privateer Du Teillay.
 Alasdair was one of the first to go aboard.
 According to Bishop Robert Forbes, "He did not then know that the Prince was among the passengers, who being in very plain dress, Captain MacDonald made up to him without any manner of ceremony, and conversed with him in a very familiar way, sitting close by the Prince and drinking a glass with him, till one of the name of MacDonald made him such a look that immediately he began to suspect he was using too much freedom with one above his own rank.
 Upon this he soon withdrew, but was still in the dark about what particular person the young gentleman he had been conversing with might be."
 On 19 August 1745, Alasdair MacDhòmhnaill is believed to have witnessed as the Prince's Standard was unfurled by the Marquess of Tullibardine, blessed and raised at Glenfinnan (Gleann Fhionnain), which signalled the beginning of the Jacobite rising of 1745.
 Alasdair is also said on this occasion to have personally sung his song of welcome: Teàrlach Mac Sheumais.
 Afterwards he became the "Tyrtaeus of the Highland Army" and "the most persuasive of recruiting sergeants".

 Alasdair's name appears upon a "Roll of Men upon Clanranald's Mainland Estates, with their arms, made up in 1745", with a gun and pistol.
 His first commission was as a captain in the Clan Ranald Regiment where he was placed in command of 50 "cliver fellows" whom he personally recruited in Ardnamurchan.
 Among his other responsibilities, Alasdair was appointed to teach Scottish Gaelic to the Prince due to his "skill in the Highland Language."
 Alasdair mac Mhaighstir Alasdair fought alongside the Clanranald men for the duration of the campaign which ended with the crushing defeat and the no quarter given to the Jacobite Army at the Battle of Culloden.